 - 66% of them researched for products with price less than $50, while 89% researched for products more than 100$ and 200$.

-- More than half of 2016 holiday shoppers (55%) started researching potential purchases in October or earlier but 68% begin their purchasing action in November till the end of December.
+- More than half of 2016 holiday shoppers (55%) started researching potential purchases in October or earlier but 68% begin their purchasing action in November until the end of December.

 - Women were more likely to start researching and purchasing both earlier than men.